faerlin-developer/cuda-raytrace/README.md

 $$

 For a given pixel, this depth is computed for each sphere.
 Only the sphere closest to the camera can be seen.
 We then assign a color on that pixel as a function of the offset $dz$.
-A smaller $dz$ results to a darker assigned color.
+A smaller $dz$ results to a darker color.
 If the ray does not intersect with any sphere, then that pixel is assigned the color black.

 ## Ray Tracing with CUDA